-Both site surveyors need to submit their expense reports and receipts within a week after the visit to accounting@maerb.org.
-If there are any concerns about the site visit, either of the performance of one of the surveyors or issues within the program, site surveyors are asked to call either the MAERB Executive Director or Assistant Director.
+Both Surveyors need to submit their expense reports and receipts within a week after the visit to accounting@maerb.org.
+If there are any concerns about the site visit, whether regarding the performance of one of the Surveyors or issues within the program, Surveyors are asked to call either the

+MAERB Executive Director or Assistant Director.
 It is also necessary to evaluate your Team Member, and there is an evaluation link on the "Surveyor To-Do List."
 The MAERB office also sends out a reminder the week after the site visit.